cap-js-community/feature-toggle-library/docs/plugin/index.md

 all of them the same unique name.
 See [single-key-approach]({{ site.baseurl }}/concepts/#single-key-approach) for a diagram.

-_serviceAccessRoles_<br>
+_serviceAccessRoles_, _readAccessRoles_, _writeAccessRoles_, _adminAccessRoles_<br>
-Per default the service endpoints are accessible only to users with the CAP pseudo-role [system-user](https://cap.cloud.sap/docs/guides/authorization#pseudo-roles).
+By default the `FeatureService` read and write endpoints are accessible only to users with the CAP pseudo-role [system-user](https://cap.cloud.sap/docs/guides/authorization#pseudo-roles).
 Different projects have their own access role preferences, so this setting allows them to set a list of strings, which represent the roles required to access the service.
 For details see [@requires](https://cap.cloud.sap/docs/guides/authorization#requires).

+It will usually be sufficient to set the `serviceAccessRoles` configuration, which covers both the read and write endpoints, but not the admin endpoints.
+If more discriminating access control is required, the `readAccessRoles` and `writeAccessRoles` can be set separately.
+For debugging purposes, you can also set the `adminAccessRoles`.

+{: .warn}
+As the name suggests, the `adminAccessRoles` should be considered sensitive.
+It allows direct root access to the underlying redis.

 ## Feature Vector Provider